How Often to Check Your Credit Score

 If you're checking too rarely, you may not notice when changes happen.
 However, constantly looking up your score can cause undue stress, especially if it's not moving like you would expect it to.

-There aren’t any right or wrong intervals for credit checks, so you’ll want to choose a frequency that suits your goals.
-For instance, people who are actively working on building their credit may want to check their scores more often.
+There aren't any right or wrong intervals for credit checks, so you'll want to choose a frequency that suits your goals.
+For instance, people who are actively building credit may want to check their scores more often.
+Learn more about how often to check credit scores and get practical tips for boosting yours.

 How often should you check your credit score?